sidmanale643/Youtube-Chatbot/README.md

 ## Getting Started

-To run insightBOT locally or deploy it to your preferred hosting platform, follow these steps:
+To run SageStream locally or deploy it to your preferred hosting platform, follow these steps:

 1. Clone this GitHub repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.